 French Studies at Rice is a truly global program.
 French is spoken not only in France and across large parts of Europe, but also in Canada, the Caribbean and many parts of Africa — from Martinique to Algeria, Morocco, Senegal to Madagascar and Mauritius.
-The major in French Studies is devoted to the artistic, intellectual and cultural history not just of France, but also many other French-speaking cultures.
+French Studies at Rice is devoted to the artistic, intellectual and cultural history not just of France, but also of many other French-speaking cultures.

 The approach of the French Studies Program is interdisciplinary and global.
 We mobilize literary and cultural studies, history, political economy, philosophy, the study of women and gender, and the visual arts.
 Our courses cover a broad range of subjects: from the medieval period to the nineteenth century, World War II, colonialism and the postcolonial period to contemporary cinema.
 In all our courses, French language acquisition is an integral component.

-Our faculty values broad conversation with our humanist colleagues and the collaborations made possible by our larger Department of Classical and European Studies.
+Our faculty value broad conversation with our humanist colleagues and the collaborations made possible in a larger department like Modern and Classical Literatures and Cultures.
 In this same spirit, we work hard to encourage our students to enrich their studies through independent research and writing and through studying abroad.

 THE FRENCH CLUB

 French Club — The French Club aims to foster a passion for French language and culture among members of the Rice University community by hosting cultural events, French movie nights, museum excursions, and weekly French conversation practice.
 We also provide information about studying abroad and the French classes offered each semester.
 If you’re a Francophone, a Francophile, or just interested in learning more about French culture, like us on Facebook to hear about our upcoming events!

 This award is given to the most outstanding graduating major in French Studies.
 The current value of the award is $250.